-A collection of UX frameworks for creating beautiful, cross-platform apps that share code, design, and interaction behavior.
+The next evolution of Microsoft's original design system, Fluent UI.
+Fluent 2 is a collection of UX frameworks for creating beautiful, cross-platform apps that share code, design and interaction behaviors.

 Structured with a Designer and Developer specific contents, the Engie team has done a tremendous work to relay UX Principals and Brand definition with practical and pragmatic resources.

 Forma 36 is an open-source design system made by Contentful that welcomes contributions from the community.
 Their documentation site is split into 5 sections: the introduction that includes an installation guide, a guidelines section about accessibilty and UX writing, design tokens, components and a playground for seeing how components look and interact.